 It is an exciting time to join Mission Neighborhood Centers, Inc. (MNC)!

-MNC is seeking a full-time Education Coach who will work closely with the Senior Education Manager and the Regional Education Managers to train and work with staff at centers to ensure mock assessments for Early Childhood Environmental Rating Scales (ECERS), Infant/Toddler Environmental Rating Scales (ITERS) and Classroom Assessment and Scoring System (CLASS) – Pre-K, Infant and Toddler are conducted throughout the school year.
+Under the supervision of the Senior Education Manager, the Education Coach will work closely with the Senior Education Manager and the Regional Education Managers to train and work with staff at centers to ensure mock assessments for Early Childhood Environmental Rating Scales (ECERS), Infant/Toddler Environmental Rating Scales (ITERS) and Classroom Assessment and Scoring System (CLASS) – Pre-K, Infant and Toddler are conducted throughout the school year.
 Additionally, the person in this position will mentor and train teaching staff on an on-going basis to improve ECERS, ITERS, and CLASS scores and ensure overall positive QRIS outcomes.
 The role of the Educational Coach is to build capacity for specific professional dispositions, skills, and behaviors and is focused on goal-setting and achievement for an individual or group.

 - Assist, coach, train and support Head Start/Early Head Start teaching staff in understanding, implementing, and documenting the required curricula, e.g., Creative Curriculum, CSEFEL Strategies, CLASS, ECERS, and ITERS Tool to assess and evaluate classrooms.